Lincoln College Boat Club

 Lincoln College Boat Club is a rowing club for members of Lincoln College, Oxford.
 It is based on the Isis at Boathouse Island, Christ Church Meadow, Oxford, Oxford.

 The club shares a boathouse with Oriel College Boat Club and The Queen's College Boat Club.
 The club competes in the Torpids and Summer Eights and the Henley Fours and Eights.
 They have also participated in Henley Women's Regatta, qualifying past the time trial stages in 2023.

+History

 Jonathan Hall represented the club and the England team at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.